GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/06.651-660/05.Give-Me-the-Bible/docs.md

 ---
+title: |
-title: 655.
-Give Me the Bible
+    655. Give Me the Bible - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 655.
+Give Me the Bible.
+Give me the Bible, Star of gladness gleaming, To cheer the wanderer Lone and tempest tossed, No storm can hide that Peaceful radiance beaming Since Jesus came To seek and save the lost.
+CHORUS: Give me the Bible-- Holy message shining, Thy light shall guide me In the narrow way.
+Precept and promise, Law and love combining, 'Til night shall vanish In eternal day.
+    keywords:  |
-    keywords: Church Hymnal, Give Me the Bible, Give me the Bible, star of gladness gleaming, Give me the Bible
+        Church Hymnal 1941, adventhymnals, advent hymnals, Give Me the Bible, Give me the Bible, star of gladness gleaming.
+Give me the Bible--
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 655. GIVE ME THE BIBLE
+####  Church Hymnal 1941,

 ```txt
 1.